 IMO has been raising the on-board training problem since 2007 at MSC82 and STW38 in relation to a discussion of the general review of the STCW Convention.
 At the time, a number of opinions were expressed.
 The International Confederation of Free Trade Unions (ICFTU) was keen to ensure that the quality of officer's training was not compromised.
 Intermanager wanted the period of seagoing service to be increased and suggested a common requirement for ships in international trade to employ two or more trainee officers.
 ICS advocated for guidelines to be issued, rather than any mandatory requirements to carry trainees.
-But some Countries did not support the suggestion for a change in the sea service requirements.
+But some Countries did not support the suggestion for a change in the sea service requirements or for trainees to be placed onboard as a requirement.